StateVoicesNational/Spoke/docs/EXPLANATION-end-to-end-tests.md

 ## Selenium

-End to end tests use Selenium, which is a framework which drives the WebDriver API exposed by browsers.
+End to end tests use **Selenium**, which is a framework which drives the WebDriver API exposed by browsers.
 A test script can therefore be executed at the UI level which is as close to a manual test as possible.

 ## Sauce Labs

-Sauce Labs is a cloud service which provides access to test clients on which automated tests are run.
+**Sauce Labs** is a cloud service which provides access to test clients on which automated tests are run.

 In order to run tests on Sauce Labs, environment variables need to get set on your environment: